timmyjose-projects/garvel/README.md

 A dependency and build manager for Java, loosely inspired by the Cargo tool for Rust, that aims to provide a simplified and powerful way to manage complex projects.

-This started out as an edificational project that would provide a more modern (and XML-less) way of managing a broad-range of Java projects - from simple projets to extremely complex projects.
-Garvel does not impose any hard restricstions on the layout of the project apart from the basic initial layout.
+This started out as an edificational project that would provide a more modern (and XML-less) way of managing a broad-range of Java projects - from simple projects to extremely complex projects.
+Garvel does not impose any hard restrictions on the layout of the project apart from the basic initial layout.

 Post version 1.0, the idea is to improve the project not only in terms of performance, but also in terms of scope and robustness.
 Contributors are, of course, very much welcome to help take this from an educational project into a robust system that may be used for real-world production systems.